freeplane/docs/attic/Translation_How-To.md

   <dt>Some keys are not used / displayed in the software&nbsp;</dt>
     <dd>you should stay aligned with the English version to be on the safe side, but if keys are not used, it's a bug you can report it <a rel="nofollow" class="external text" href="https://sourceforge.net/p/freeplane/bugs/">here</a>.</dd>
   <dt>When testing Freeplane with my translation file, some menus are missing or some buttons have no label, why?&nbsp;</dt>
     <dd>If you leave any empty keys in the file, Freeplane assumes they are valid translations and displays nothing.
-There are differences between "empty key in the translation file" which displays nothing and "missing key in the translation file" which displays "&lt;English text&gt; [translate me]" (see above).</dd>
+There are differences between "empty key in the translation file" which displays nothing and "missing key in the translation file" which displays `<English text> [translate me]` (see above).</dd>
   <dt>Your translation is truncated&nbsp;</dt>
     <dd>If your translation is truncated when displayed, it may contains a ' (apostrophe) character (e.g. Freeplane displays "Copier l" instead of "Copier l'identifiant"), you may simply enter the ' character twice (ie "Copier l"identifiant") as translation, where " is twice the character '.
 Most of the time, ' apostrophe characters should be handled as in the English version (for some strings which are used in format statements put them twice, for other strings put them once).</dd>
 </dl>